Grade 7 Course Selection Guide

 Family & Consumer Science 7

 This course helps to strengthen families and empower individuals to facilitate health and well-being in the home, workplace, and community.
-The seventh grade program concentrates on the basics in foods, sewing, and skills for daily living.
+The seventh-grade program concentrates on the basics in foods, sewing, and skills for daily living.

 To accomplish this goal, the following areas will be addressed: